leonhandreke/lmu-calendar/README.md

 ## Security

-Transmitting your username and password through GET parameters in an unencrypted connection to an untrusted server (i.e. mine) is obviously really insecure.
+Transmitting your username and password to an untrusted server (i.e. mine) is obviously a bad idea.
 Deal with it and consider your account compromised.
 I'll do my best to keep your credentials private though (which doesn't mean a lot).

 ## License